mailpace/docs/docs/reference/send.md

         name: "This is what will be displayed to the end user.
 Example: myimage.jpg",
         content: "The attachment, encoded as a base64 encoded string",
         content_type: "MIME type.
 Example: image/jpeg"
         cid: "Optional, used for embedding inline images.
-Example: myimage", },
+Example: '<myimage.cid>'.
+Setting a cid value will set the attachment's Content-Disposition type to 'inline'", },
     { ... }
 ]